jakartaee/authorization/CONTRIBUTING.md

-# Contributing to Eclipse Project for JACC
+# Contributing to Jakarta Authorization

 Thanks for your interest in this project.

 ## Project description

-The Java Authorization Contract for Containers (JACC) defines a contract between a Jakarta EE application server and an authorization policy provider.
+Jakarta Authorization defines a contract between a Jakarta EE application server and an authorization policy provider.

 * https://projects.eclipse.org/projects/ee4j.jacc